Gaither Gospel Quartet Tenor, David Phelps with his daughter Maggie Beth sing Agnus Dei

-I think Pius IX signaled the South's Catholic potential during the American Civil War when he very warmly corresponded with Jefferson Davis.
+I think Pius IX signaled the South's Catholic potential during the American Civil War when he very warmly corresponded with the Confederacy's President, Jefferson Davis.
 The Abolitionist cause was being spearheaded by Transcendentalists and Unitarians who vacillated between indifference and ecstasy over the idea of fomenting race war in the South.
 That is why The John Brown song was a popular recruiting tool in New England.
-New England elites met with John Brown and helped him.
-They lionized Nat Turner and Toussaint*Who was John Brown?
-An apocalyptic preacher who died trying to foment a race war in the American South on the eve of the war.
+Who was John Brown?
+An apocalyptic preacher who died trying to foment a race war in the American South in 1859.
+New England elites had met with John Brown and helped him.
+They lionized Nat Turner and Toussaint*.

-The South, on the other hand, was led by overtly Christian men who expressed love for God and tradition and home and family and chivalry and patriotism .
+The South by contrast was led by overtly Christian men who expressed love for God and tradition and home and family and chivalry and patriotism .
 These virtues were being questioned by self-righteous, fire-breathing Abolitionists up north, many prominent being anti-christian Unitarians.
 Maybe Pius IX saw that, despite the Church's open condemnation of slavery, the South's inner values harmonized with those of a Catholic society better than those of the puritanical New England ideologues.
-(At least the South had NEVER made war on Christmas and Easter, as had the New Englanders.)
+(At least the South had NEVER made war on Christmas and Easter, as had the New England Yankees.)

 But what about slavery?
 What of the 'racist South'?
 Perhaps we forget that NO southerner then alive had personally chosen slavery.
 They were all born into it.
 It's brutality did hurt their Christian consciences, but they also had the horrible reminder of the recent Armageddon-like race war in Haiti to steel their minds against wholesale, chaotic emancipation.
 Southerners, as goes the old Roman saying, were ' riding the wolf by hanging on to its ears.'
 If they suddenly dismounted the wolf of slavery, there was a good reason to expect a dismal end for most southerners, white AND black.

-Conversely, the Northern Abolitionists hated slavery more than they feared drowning Dixie in rivers of blood.
+Conversely, the Northern Abolitionists simply hated slavery more than they feared drowning Dixie in rivers of blood.
 Indeed many hoped that the slaves would rise up and slay their masters as the war advanced.
 Thousands of Nat Turners murdering the families**** of the Southern troops on the front would have immediately dissolved the Confederate Army.
 To many's surprise, that scenario never materialized!
 There were many voices in Europe and even in the Northern States, who feared Lincolns first draft of the Emancipation Proclamation was intended to catalyze a racial Armageddon in Dixie.
 President Lincoln relented and softened the most incendiary portion in its final edition.
 Southern blacks' personal loyalty and patriotism and Christian decency kept them from fulfilling the dream of John Brown, Thaddeus Steven and William Lloyd Garrison.

 This is not to say the Abolitionists didn't get their rivers of blood.
-It is a not well-known fact that adding to the Civil War's 600,000+ dead soldiers were about a hundred thousand wandering, displaced slaves who perished from small pox, exposure, starvation, etc. The Abolitionists' war to free slaves killed a hundred thousand slaves.
+It is a less well-known fact, but a fact nevertheless, that adding to the Civil War's 600,000+ dead soldiers were about a hundred thousand wandering, displaced slaves who perished from small pox, exposure, starvation, etc. The Abolitionists' war to free slaves killed a hundred thousand slaves in short order.

-If it is fair to laud the northern Abolitionists for the war's benefits, like black emancipation and enfranchisement and integrated schools, then is it not also fair to also credit them for its tragedies?
+If it is fair to laud the northern Abolitionists for the war's benefits, like black emancipation and enfranchisement and integrated schools, might it also be fair to credit them for its tragedies?
 All told, having killed the better part of a million people, the war has then been followed by 150 years of racial hatred and injustice.
 Our prisons and our abortion clinic dumpsters overflow with young black lives wasted.
-The Abolitionists won their war.
+The Abolitionists got their war and won it.
 They own the aftermath.
-We are living their dream.
+We live in their dream.